 McCutchen et al. v.
 Becerra Lawsuit.
-On May 20, 2021, the state of Tennessee filed a motion to intervene in the federal lawsuit challenging CMS's approval of the TennCare III demonstration.
-This lawsuit was filed by the Tennessee Justice Center (TJC), acting on behalf of 14 individual plaintiffs, against CMS in the District Court for the District of Columbia.
-On August 5, 2021, the state's motion was granted.
+In 2021, the Tennessee Justice Center, acting on behalf of 14 individual plaintiffs, filed a federal lawsuit challenging CMS' approval of the TennCare III demonstration.
+On August 5, 2021, the state intervened in the litigation.
 The McCutchen suit was subsequently stayed pending the outcome of a federal comment period on the TennCare III demonstration.
+In December 2023, Plaintiffs filed their Second Amended Complaint, which reduced the number of claims and individual plaintiffs, and the litigation is now proceeding.

 Rhythm Health Tennessee, Inc. v.
 State Protest Committee, et al. Lawsuit.
 On September 12, 2022, Rhythm Health Tennessee, Inc., filed a Petition for Writ of Certiorari in the Davidson County Chancery Court against several parties, including TennCare, the state's Central Procurement Office, and the State Protest Committee.
-The petition challenges the Protest Committee's decision to deny the protest by Rhythm and uphold TennCare's award of its Managed Care Organization (MCO) contracts.
-The Tennessee Attorney General's office, acting on behalf of the state defendants, filed a timely answer to the petition, and the litigation remains pending.
+The petition challenges the Protest Committee's decision to deny the bid protest by Rhythm and uphold TennCare's award of its Managed Care Organization (MCO) contracts.
+Briefing on the matter is expected to conclude in July 2024, with a decision expected thereafter.